Myriad-Dreamin/shiroa/github-pages/docs/introduction.typ

 *shiroa* (_Shiro A_, or _The White_, or _云笺_) is a simple tool for creating modern online (cloud) books in pure typst.
 It has similar use cases as #link("https://rust-lang.github.io/mdBook/index.html")[mdBook], which is ideal for creating product or API documentation, tutorials, course materials or anything that requires a clean, easily navigable and customizable presentation.

 *shiroa* is heavily inspired by mdBook, but it is considered to be more adapted to Typst style, hence no guarantee of compatibility with mdBook.
-Compared with mdBook, we utilizes typst's advantages to bring a more flexible writing experience, such as #link("https://typst.app/docs/reference/scripting/")[scripting] and #link("https://typst.app/docs/packages/")[package].
+Compared with mdBook, we utilize typst's advantages to bring a more flexible writing experience, such as #link("https://typst.app/docs/reference/scripting/")[scripting] and #link("https://typst.app/docs/packages/")[package].

 = Not yet finished project

-*shiroa* still have many items in todolist:
+*shiroa* still has many items in the todo list:

 - User experience, which is transparent to writers:
   - SEO optimization